philgyford/daily-paper/README.md

 2. Install the BeautifulSoup and Smartypants Python libraries.

-3. Check out or download the code. ([HgInit](http://hginit.com/) is a good Mercurial introduction if you need one.)

-4. Make the daily-paper/public/ directory readable from the web.
-You can move it elsewhere without breaking the Python script, although I guess that will confuse Mercurial.
+3. Make the daily-paper/public/ directory readable from the web.
+You can move it elsewhere without breaking the Python script, although I guess that will confuse Git.
 Or you could symlink it to somewhere appropriate.

-5. Copy daily-paper/scripts/scraper-example.cfg to daily-paper/scripts/scraper.cfg.
+4. Copy daily-paper/scripts/scraper-example.cfg to daily-paper/scripts/scraper.cfg.

-6. Edit scraper.cfg and add:
+5. Edit scraper.cfg and add:

 	* Your API key.
 	* The path to the directory where you want the dated folders for saved HTML